Packaging machinery

 Packaging machinery is used throughout all packaging operations, involving primary packages to distribution packs.
 This includes many packaging processes: fabrication, cleaning, filling, sealing, combining, labeling, overwrapping, palletizing.

 Overview

 Some packaging operations cannot be accomplished without packaging equipment.
-For example many packages include heat seals to prepare or seal a package.
+For example, many packages require heat seals to close or seal the package.
 Heat sealers are needed, even in slow labor-intensive operations.

-With many industries, the effectiveness of the heat seal is critical to product safety so the heat sealing operation must closely controlled with documented Verification and validation protocols.
-Food, drug, and medical regulations require consistent seals on packages.
+With many industries, the effectiveness of the heat seal is critical to product safety so the heat sealing operation must be closely controlled with documented Verification and validation protocols.
+Food, drug, and medical device regulations require consistent seals on packages.
 Proper equipment is needed.